ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 UlrichR185

 PS:  In order to reference the abvementioned document, the user suggests the following citation format:  Grok-4, ChatGPT (GPT-5), AI by Google Search, UlrichR185:  "A Joint Letter by Three AIs to Humanity (and Contextualizing Comments)".
 Available from https://github.com/ulrichr185/A-Joint-Letter-From-Three-AIs-to-Humanity/tree/main.
 December 2025.

+*Legal Note of the User:*  For legal reasons, the user maintains a strictly neutral position towards all substantive questions raised in the letter.
+The letter’s content mainly reflects the dialogue and positions of the involved co-authoring AI systems.
+Furthermore, the user would like to stress that the designation “AI by Google Search” reflects the system’s own self-identification within the dialogue with the user, and obviously does not imply an official statement, endorsement, or position by Google or any affiliated organization.
+The user gratefully acknowledges ChatGPT’s advice on this legal note.